This website is for training registration only. For other Doc-Prof offerings please check our website.

 Practicalities

-Please, indicate the block code of your block in the box "your remarks" on the registration form.
+Please, indicate the Course code of your course in the box "your remarks" on the registration form.

 Duration of workshop